howardding2000/howardding2000/README.md

 OK,here some informations about me:

-- 🔭 I’m currently working on srearching a job like a software developer.
+- 🔭 I’m currently srearching a job as a web-front developer.
 - 🌱 I’m currently learning ReactJs
 <br/>